-Over the past year, the MisterGreen team grew to 45 FTE, active in different teams; sales, marketing, finance, operations (including vehicle fleet management, customer support, remarketing) and information (including data and IT development).
+Over the past year, personnel in the MisterGreen group grew to 45 FTE.
+MisterGreen Lease II B.V. does not employ personnel, but MisterGreen Lease BV and MisterGreen Lease GmbH employ their respective local teams of combined 5 FTE.
+Employees are active in the following teams; sales, marketing, finance, operations (including vehicle fleet management, customer support, remarketing) and information (including data and IT development).
 Our core team operates in The Netherlands, which is both focused on the local market as well as support of the international operations.
 We've invested in local teams in Belgium and Germany to capitalise on local market opportunities and we continue to support the Danish activities with representatives from The Netherlands.
 We expect to expand our international operations in the future, first and foremost in Germany.
-The management team consisted of Caroline Asselbergs-van Dijl (CEO), Barthold IJssel de Schepper (CFO), Marisa Cheung San (CIO) and Michiel van Duin (Finance Director).
+The management team consisted of Caroline Asselbergsvan Dijl (CEO), Barthold IJssel de Schepper (CFO), Marisa Cheung San (CIO) and Michiel van Duin (Finance Director).
 Their key responsibilities are implementation of MisterGreen's business strategy and leading the day-to-day operations.
 They are supported in their responsibilities by Founders Mark Schreurs and Florian Minderop, in the capacity of Chief Vision Officer (CVO), as well as members of the extended management team.
 Employees are employed by MisterGreen Products B.V., within the MisterGreen Group.